Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Preliminary Results of Review

-We preliminarily determine that a weighted-average dumping margin of 0.00 percent exists for TFM for the period May 1, 2015, through April 30, 2016.
+As a result of this review, we preliminarily determine that the following weighted-average dumping margin exists for TFM for the period May 1, 2017, through April 30, 2018.

 We intend to disclose the calculations performed to parties in this proceeding within five days after public announcement of the preliminary results.

-Pursuant to 19 CFR 351.310(c), interested parties who wish to request a Start Printed Page 26061hearing, or to participate if one is requested, must submit a written request to the Assistant Secretary for Enforcement and Compliance.
+Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing must submit a written request to the Assistant Secretary for Enforcement and Compliance.
 All documents must be filed electronically using ACCESS which is available to registered users at http://access.trade.gov.
 An electronically filed request must be received successfully in its entirety by ACCESS by 5:00 p.m.
 Eastern Time, within 30 days after the date of publication of this notice.

-If TFM's weighted-average dumping margin continues to be zero or de minimis in the final results of review, we will instruct CBP not to assess duties on any of its entries in accordance with the Final Modification for Reviews.
+If TFM's weighted-average dumping margin is zero or de minimis in the final results of review, we will instruct CBP not to assess duties on any of its entries in accordance with the Final Modification for Reviews.